anjanms/DubAPI/README.md

 ## About

-A NodeJS API for creating dubtrack.fm bots.
+A Node.js API for creating queup.net bots.

 ## Installation